-Blueberry Banana Cookies are like blueberry muffin tops in cookie form!
-Great flavor from the blueberries & bananas with a wonderful melt-in-your-mouth texture.
-Everyone goes crazy over these iced banana cookies!
+Blueberry Banana Cookies are like blueberry muffin tops but in cookie form!
+They are soft, perfectly sweet & wonderful melt-in-your-mouth texture.
+Everyone goes crazy over these glazed treats with fabulous banana blueberry flavors!

 This recipe for Blueberry Banana Cookies is a result of me modifying my recipe for Banana Chocolate Chip Cookies.
-I love this variation as did my family- these cookies literally disappeared!
-They’re soft with great flavor and the glaze on top is like icing on the cake… or cookie.
+I love this variation as did my family; these cookies literally disappeared.
+They are soft with great flavor and the glaze on top is like icing on the cake…or cookie.
 For a fun variation, substitute the vanilla extract in the glaze with 2 tsp lemon juice instead.
-It’s subtle, but I love the lemon flavor in combination with the banana blueberry flavors.
+It’s subtle, but the lemon flavor combined with the banana blueberry flavors is simply amazing.

 Vanilla Glaze